TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 It's a good idea to check the health of CoaL using `sdcadm check-health` before each step.
-Until [TOOLS-1001: "sdcadm check-health" should include "sdc-healthcheck" global results](https://smartos.org/bugview/TOOLS-1001) is resolved, you should also run `sdc-healthchek`.
+Until [TOOLS-1001: "sdcadm check-health" should include "sdc-healthcheck" global results](https://smartos.org/bugview/TOOLS-1001) is resolved, you should also run `sdc-healthcheck`.

 ### Self Update